algorandfoundation/docs/docs/reference/cli/goal/kmd/stop.md

-Stop the kmd process if it is running.
+Stop the kmd process if it is running